ESG header (1)

 Environmental, Social & Governance

-Underpinning all this, we need to respond to the climate crisis by working towards a lower-carbon infrastructure – ensuring a just transition that does not leave any of our schools behind.
+1. Ensuring we are a force for good in terms of our environment.
+This includes our decision-making around capital projects, our use of green spaces and our curriculum coverage.
+We need to respond to the climate crisis by working towards a lower-carbon infrastructure – ensuring a just transition that does not leave any of our schools behind.
 At the same time, we must reduce other forms of environmental harm and foster more sustainable practices in our schools.
+This work includes ensuring we have sustainable leadership and governance across the Trust.

 Our staff are a precious resource and want to work for an ethical business.
 By getting our governance right we can continue to ensure that the most talented people want to work for us.